 So you want to learn Product Lifecycle Management?
 Are you new to PLM?
-Have you thought about getting a PLM certification?
+Have you thought about getting a PLM certification or do other PLM training?
 Do you need tips for a good PLM book or PLM blog?
 If you answered “yes” to any of these questions, this blogpost is for you!

 I’d like to share some of the tips, advice and good reads that helped me to become better at my work.
 What follows is a walk-through of the steps I’d take if I was once again at the beginning of my career.
 It would have been great to have a list of relevant information and resources to guide me when we started.